pyhys/minimalmodbus/trunk/doc/develop.rst

 Future releases:
   * Callback for enabling/disabling RS485 transceivers

-Minor tweaks:
-  * Serial port flushing

 Maybe:
  * Improve the dummy_serial behavior, to better mimic Windows behavior.
    Also using the number_of_bytes_to_read in the unittests.
+ * Unittests for measuring the sleep time in _communicate.* Serial port flushing
  * Floats with other byte order
  * Handle RS485 adapters with echo functionality enabled
  * Logging instead of _print_out()